 Why Design Matters by Debbie Millman is available for pre-order.
 Yes, this link will be available in this newsletter until it goes on sale on 10/26.

-Our next book selection is The Five Wounds by Kirstin Valdez Quade.
+Our next book selection is Somebody’s Daughter by Ashley C. Ford.
 Sign up on Literati to join our great discussions about the book of the month.
 You can register now for that conversation on August 24th.

 Tressie, Debbie Millman and I are hosting a writing workshop retreat in July 2022.
 You can also register for this if you want to spend a weekend with us.

 Kingsley-Wynn Ukuku wrote a love letter to her mother as part of the Emerging Writer Series.

 In this week’s “Work Friend” I write about burnout, a wife over-helping her husband at work, and a freelancer disinterested in team building.

 Do you want to support unhoused people in LA?
 Here is an Amazon wishlist you can order from to give people some of the things they need to live.